zbei27742-png/zbei27742-png.github.io/_pages/about.md

   - /about.html
 ---

-{% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

 # About Me

-I am a Master's student currently working on generative artificial intelligence and computer vision.
+I am currently an M.S. student at Sichuan University.
+I received my B.S. degree in Artificial Intelligence from Sichuan University in 2025.

-My research interests include **Generative AI**, **Diffusion Models**, **Text-to-Image Generation**, and **AI Safety**.
-I am particularly interested in safe and controllable generation, including concept erasure and representation editing for diffusion models.
+My research interests include **Generative AI**, **Diffusion Models**, **Text-to-Image Generation**, and **AI Safety**, with a particular focus on safe and controllable generative models.

 # 🔥 News